-These regulations cover the reimbursement of the legal deductible of employees who incur healthcare costs as a result of incapacity for work caused by working for the employer.
+These regulations cover the reimbursement of the legal deductible of employees who incur healthcare costs as a result of incapacity for work and/or injuries caused by or due to all work-related activities or work-related injuries throughout which the employee continues to work.
 The legal deductible is defined as the annual amount set by the government as the obligatory deductible for healthcare costs.